builtforme/CodeBnb/README.md

 `EMAIL_FROM` - The email address used as the sender for email-based notifications.

 `REVOCATION_NOTIFICATION_RECEPIENT` - Email address to receive notifications when a candidate's access is revoked.

+If running locally, you can simply store these keys in a `.env` file and they will automatically be loaded into your environment.

 ### AWS API Gateway Setup
 Configure a new API Gateway with two resources: